-Extra 5% public aid will be given to natural person or producer organization (the person who has to authority to represent and bind the PO) or the legal entities whose majority shareholder is a producer organization (the person who has to authority to represent and bind the legal entity) if he/she is under 40 years of age at the time when the decision to grant support is taken.
+Extra 5% public aid will be given to natural person or producer organization (the person who has to authority to represent and bind the PO) if he/she is under 40 years of age at the time of submitting the application.
 Extra 5% public aid will be given if the investment is on a mountainous area as defined in Section 8.1.